DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 - CHANCE to edit chance (to play or not) for each step, selected melodic / CV OUT track (not applicable for Turing Machine).
 - TRACK ROLE (**TRK.
 ROLE**) to select next track role (from melodic to CV OUT, then to Turing Machine, then come back to melodic, and so on).
 - STEPS to edit first and last steps for selected melodic / CV OUT track (not applicable for Turing Machine), by using STEP 1 (first step) and STEP 2 (last step) encoders.
-- Activate the module's SETUP, or exit the SETUP.
+- Enter / exit the module's SETUP.

 While step-recording is engaged, as visible on the module's plate, each button enters a related note (semitone) exactly like a piano.
 Each pressed button registers the related note (semitone) in current octave, then advances the sequencer by one step forward (or return to the first possible step).